 To add insult to injury, hair that’s always a little damp — like mine, which typically takes around three or four hours to air-dry — is more prone to breakage.
 Just compare it to your fingernails being soaked at the salon pre-mani: Water softens the protein (which hair is made of, as well) to make them easier to clip and file.

 Unfortunately, blasting strands with a blow dryer isn’t the answer — my hair can’t take the heat damage (and neither can yours, probably).
 Instead, rehabbing low porosity hair comes down to technique and timing, with a few key products thrown into the mix.
 “Use slightly warmer water when shampooing to raise the cuticle layer,” Bomani instructs.
 “Also, incorporate deep conditioning steam treatments to lift the cuticle and shove that moisture in.”
-For example, apply The Mane Choice Heavenly Halo Soy Milk Deep Hydration Mask and use a heated cap (like Bondi Curls Thermal Heat Cap) to make hair more receptive to its hydration.
+For example, apply The Mane Choice Heavenly Halo Soy Milk Deep Hydration Mask and use a heated cap to make hair more receptive to its hydration.

 Both pros note it can be helpful to look for hair products made with humectants, like glycerin and honey, to lock in moisture (not water); and to avoid protein treatments (those will only strengthen the outer cuticle — which low porosity hair doesn’t need).

 As far as stylers, products “lower in molecular structure are more effective when it comes to quickly absorbing into tightly-closed cuticles," Bomani tells TZR.
 Ditch the heavy oils, like pure coconut oil and castor oil — they won't soak in, so hair will look greasy — in favor of lightweight options.
-Argan oil and black seed oil are both low porosity approved (I personally bulk-order Kardashian Beauty’s discontinued Black Seed Dry Oil wherever I can find it, usually on Amazon, because it’s so good).
+Argan oil and black seed oil are both low porosity approved.

-Ahead, 12 ways to keep low porosity hair healthy, hydrated, and dry in no time.
+Ahead, here are nine ways to keep low porosity hair healthy, hydrated, and dry in no time.

 We only include products that have been independently selected by TZR's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.